 This quality allows administrative assistants to serve a variety of personalities and manage several others’ preferences.
 Highly adaptable individuals can anticipate the needs of the many professionals they support and switch tasks quickly when priorities shift.

 Administrative assistant work environment

 These professionals work in a variety of office settings with the following characteristics:

-Sitting at a desk for extended periods of time
+Sitting at a desk for extended periods

 Using computers, printers, fax machines and other common office equipment